eulersson/notes/content/Drafts/Publish Obsidian Notes.md

 ## Next Steps
 - Fixing timestamps since all articles show the latest commit date.
+- General graph view on Home page would be great.
+- Add message to console when publishing finished.
 - Seeing how to have better social images.
 - Replacing the quartz logo.
 - Getting a custom theme that reflects my style more.